Carscafmoo/goly/README.md

 Errors will return an HTTP status code in the 400 range.
 The response for an error will include a `detail` attribute in the returned data, with information about the error.

 OK responses will include a `status_code` in the 200 range.
 The resulting `data` attribute will depend on the endpoint in question; each is described below.
 Note that array data is always returned as an attribute pointing to an array; this is due to a somewhat obscure security concern detailed [here](http://flask.pocoo.org/docs/0.10/security/#json-security).
-Empty return values are provided as empty objects, so it is always save to JSON decode the `data` attribute of a response.
+Empty return values are provided as empty objects, so it is always safe to JSON decode the `data` attribute of a response.

 User API
 ----